Gilbert’s Syndrome – The Hidden Cause of Gut-Brain Issues

 - Antioxidants to reduce oxidative stress

-Keys to treatment:
+Gilberts disease keys to treatment:

-The goal is to get the unconjugated bilirubin levels into ideal range and keep it there- this is a lifetime strategy due to the genetic nature of this condition.
+The goal is to get the unconjugated bilirubin levels into the ideal range and keep it there- this is a lifetime strategy due to the genetic nature of this condition.

 - Reduce transit time and gastric emptying – speed up the rate at which food moves through the digestive tract.
 This will reduce the re-toxification of bilirubin.